 First, if there is already a comment that an issue is (not) reproducible, skip that issue and move on to the next one.

 - Read the steps in the report and try to reproduce the issue

 - If possible, try reproducing with a different account than the original issue submitter

-- If possible, first try reproducing on a different type of device (issue was reported on phone -> try to reproduce it on tablet for example)
+- If possible, first try reproducing on a different type of device (issue was reported on the phone -> try to reproduce it on a tablet for example)

-- If issue does not reproduce with a different device, then try on a same/similar device to see if it is a device specific issue or just a fluke.
+- If the issue does not reproduce with a different device, then try on a same/similar device to see if it is a device-specific issue or just a fluke.
 If issue reproduces with a different device, no need to reproduce further with a similar one.